Famous Painters – Hand-Painted Reproductions

 75- André Derain (1880–1954)

-Co-founder of Fauvism with Matisse, he liberated color in vibrant landscapes before evolving towards a more sober classicism.
+Co-founder of Fauvism with Matisse, he liberated color in vibrant landscapes before evolving towards a more subdued classicism.

 See the collection - 45 works